OrchardCMS/OrchardDoc/Documentation/Contributing-patches.markdown

 If you're new to contributing then you should discuss your plans before you start work.
 This is especially true if it involves building new features or changing the architecture.

 Don't know where to start?
-There are lots of existing bugs which have been reported the issue tracker.
+There are lots of existing bugs which have been reported in the issue tracker.

 All of Orchard's planning is done in the GitHub repo's [issue tracker](https://github.com/OrchardCMS/Orchard/issues).